 Ciaran Carson, the poet of ‘Belfast Confetti,’ was born in the year 1948.
 He is not only a poet but also an amazing novelist, who is cherished by almost all those who love literature.
 Born and brought up in Belfast, Northern Ireland, he writes both poetry and prose, which is often heavily influenced by his Irish roots.

-He was bestowed with the Alice Hunt Bartlett Award for The Irish For No (1987), and has also won the Irish Times’ Irish Literature Prize For Poetry for Belfast Confetti.
+He was bestowed with the Alice Hunt Bartlett Prize for “The Irish For No” (1987) and has also won the Irish Times’ Irish Literature Prize for Poetry for ‘Belfast Confetti’.
 Besides being an author and a novelist, he is also a well-known musician and columnist.
 He has still not left his pen.

 Explore Belfast Confetti